 As you continue to inspect your home, watch for peeling paint, which is a sign that your paint is deteriorating.
 This is more than just a cosmetic flaw.
 If it is not corrected, it can lead to costly repairs in the future.

-Take a walk down your driveway and sidewalks and look for cracks, which will only get worse during freezing weather.
+View your driveway and sidewalks and look for cracks, which will only get worse during freezing weather.
 Take the time to clean out any cracks, repair them with filler, and coat them with a commercial sealer.

 Continue your inspection up onto the roof of your home and hire a certified roofing specialist to ensure there are no missing or loose shingles.